(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 - The vegetables.
 You can see a significant difference in the price of vegetables.
 And the quality is the same.
 I never had a problem with quality.
 The offer is a bit less interesting than in Migros.
 But we mostly find what we need.

 The shops itself are not very important.
-If you are in another country, you can do exactly the same with your local shops.
+If you are in another country, you can do precisely the same with your local shops.
 Find the shop that is the cheapest for your average groceries and stick to it.

 3. One shop does not rule them all!